Code-Institute-Submissions/CI_project1/README.md

 - Prompt to call our number when click on contact number

 ### Responsiveness
-Works on all devices of diffenrent sizes.
+Works on all devices of different sizes.
-Navbar shrinks to burger button when device width less than 768px Burger nav toggles side navbar, collapse when clicked on second time.
+Navbar shrinks to burger button when device width less than 768px
+Burger nav toggles side navbar, collapse when clicked on second time.
 All links in burger nav scrolls to respective sections.